edugod/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 ```bash
 npm install @tanstack/react-query
 ```
+PLEASE NOTE: IF INSTALLED THE NEWEST VERSION IT WONT WORK I HAD TO CHANGE TO VERSION     "@tanstack/react-query": "^4.36.1", THEN IT WORKED

 A few additions to the file  <i>main.jsx</i> are needed to pass the library functions to the entire application: